nodirt/git-tf/README.md

     This sends each of your pending commits to TFS individually.
 If a commit was associated with workitems, then the created changeset is associated with them automatically.

-    To see the list of pending commits use `$ git log tfs..` while you are on _master_ branch.
+    To see the list of pending commits use `$ git tf status` while you are on _master_ branch.

 How it works
 ------------

-The _tfs_ branch HEAD points to the git commit in the _master_ branch that is last synchronized with TFS.
+The _tfs_ branch points to the git commit in the _master_ branch that is last synchronized with TFS.
 In some sense _tfs_ branch is analogous to _origin_.

 Each git commit synchronized with TFS has a [git note](http://schacon.github.com/git/git-notes.html) in the _tf_ namespace.
 Each note has a TFS changeset number.
-To see the notes execute
+To see the notes run

     $ git log --show-notes=tf

 Associated workitems IDs are stored in the _tf.wi_ note namespace.

-The commit pointed by _tfs_ branch HEAD must always have a note.
+The commit pointed by _tfs_ branch must always have a note.
 Without it git-tf won't be able to sync.

 `fetch`, `pull` and `push` commands move the _tfs_ branch.